Saml1211/Project-QuickNav/memory-bank/progress.md

   - MCP server for AI and automation integration.
 - Basic end-to-end workflow for job number input and subfolder selection is partially functional for human users, but undergoing debugging.
 - Some AHK runtime warnings (e.g. `A_IsDarkMode`, `this` in `ShowNotification`) have been resolved.
+- **Input Validation Robustness:** The handling of the `v` variable (result of input validation) in `lld_navigator_controller.ahk` is now significantly more robust.
+It correctly handles scenarios where `v` might not be a valid object or lacks expected properties, preventing potential runtime errors.

 ## What's Left to Build